EVOPECTIN (POTATO AMYLOPECTIN)

 - Mata, F., Valenzuela, P. L., Gimenez, J., Tur, C., Ferreria, D., Domínguez, R., … Sanz, J. M. M. (2019).
 Carbohydrate availability and physical performance: physiological overview and practical recommendations.
 Nutrients, 11(5).

 - Hawley, J. A., & Burke, L. M. (2010).
 Carbohydrate availability and training adaptation: Effects on cell metabolism.
 Exercise and Sport Sciences Reviews, 38(4), 152-160.

 - Jeukendrup, A. E. (2017).
 Periodized Nutrition for Athletes.
 Sports Medicine, 47(Suppl 1), 51-63.

-1 The beneficial effect is achieved through the consumption of carbohydrates, from all sources, at a total intake of 4 grams per kilogram of body weight, in doses, within 4 hours and no later than 6 hours after high intensity and/or long duration physical exercise leading to muscle fatigue and depletion of glycogen stores in skeletal muscle.
+1 The beneficial effect is achieved through the consumption of carbohydrates, from all sources, at a total intake of 4 grams per kilogram of body weight, in doses, within the first 4 hours and no later than 6 hours, following high intensity and/or long duration physical exercise leading to muscle fatigue and depletion of glycogen stores in skeletal muscle.

 |per 100gper serving|

 |Serving size: 1 scoop of 70ml (50g)|

 |Servings per container: 20|

 |of which saturated|